zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** The user should be able to select an option to edit their stored delivery details.

-**Result:** On the profile page, above the 'Delivery details' section there is an edit icon.
+**Result:** On the profile page, above the 'Delivery details' section, there is an edit icon.
 When the user selects this icon the delivery details will be replaced with a form, containing the existing stored details.
 If a user changes any of the values in the fields and submits the form the stored details on their profile will be updated.

 ![Image of edit details form](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/edit-details.PNG)